Sage 50 Bill of Materials Revisions

-Revisions are valuable because they update the bill of materials without altering the original bill of materials that is associated with an assembly item.
-Revisions allow you to make slight changes to the bill of materials without requiring you to create a new assembly item record.
+Bill of Material – Revisions are valuable because they update the bill of materials without altering the original bill of materials.
+Any item built before the new revision date will be associated with the current assembly build.
+Revisions allow you to make slight changes to the bill of materials without requiring you to create a new Sage 50 inventory assembly.

 - When to create a revision: You produce large quantities of an item and occasionally the options for that item change mid-stream.
 Let’s say that the screw that you are using for the item is no longer available or you want to use a different screw.
 By replacing this component only in the bill of materials, you create a revision.
 This allows you to produce an assembly item that may differ slightly, but is treated identically for inventory purposes.